CRGGithub/lekwenaradar.github.io/index.md

 </p>

 ---
-# Experimental maps: Interactive shapefile with storm characteristics
+# Shapefile with detailed storm characteristics

 Detailed storm characteristics availible by clicking on the red plygon, or the black storm track.
 Refresh your browser if the map box is missing.